moonrepo/schematic/book/src/schema/generator/json-schema.md

 Unlike other renderers, a JSON schema represents a single document, with referenced types being organized into definitions.
-In Schematic, the _last type to be added to `SchemaGenerator`_ will be the document root, while all other types will become definitions.
+In Schematic, the _last type to be added to `SchemaGenerator`_ will be the root document, while all other types will become definitions.
 For example:

 ```rust
 // These are definitions